 Currently there are 35 MRT stations around Bangkok.
 Finding one of the stations shouldn’t be difficult if you are staying in the area near one.
 All entrances to MRT stations are clearly marked and can be easily noticed.

 There are automated escalators leading down to the station.

-The price of Single Journey Ticket, which is valid for a single journey, depends on the chosen destination, starting at 16 Baht, up to 42 Baht per journey on one line and up to 70 Baht if you’re changing lines on your journey.
+Bangkok MRT fare of a Single Journey Ticket, which is valid for a single journey, depends on the chosen destination, starting at 16 Baht, up to 42 Baht per journey on one line and up to 70 Baht if you’re changing lines on your journey.

-The exact fare for your journey can be found using Online MRT Fare Calculator or on the board at the station (see below).
+The exact Bangkok MRT fare for your journey can be found using Online MRT Fare Calculator or on the board at the station (see below).